Cleaner Water Faster

 Brought to you by the RVA Clean Water Plan

-Local artists will paint four drains in Richmond’s Shockoe Bottom later this year.
+Local artists will paint four storm drains in Richmond’s Shockoe Bottom neighborhood in the near future.
 Chosen designs promote the goals of the City of Richmond’s RVA Clean Water Plan.
 The plan is a five-year roadmap for reducing pollutant discharges into the James River, starting with wastewater, stormwater, and the combined sewer system.

 RVAH2O Storm Drain Art